"Jan. 29, 2013 -- The American Academy of Pediatrics has issued the first-ever guidelines for the management of type 2 diabetes in children and teens.

-In clinical trials, approximately 2,600 patients with Type 2 diabetes were treated with Starlix® (nateglinide).
+In clinical trials, approximately 2,600 patients with type 2 diabetes mellitus were treated with STARLIX.
 Of these, approximately 1,335 patients were treated for 6 months or longer and approximately 190 patients for one year or longer.
-Hypoglycemia was relatively uncommon in all treatment arms of the clinical trials.
-Only 0.3% of Starlix patients discontinued due to hypoglycemia.
-Symptoms suggestive of hypoglycemia have been observed after administration of nateglinide.
-These symptoms included sweating, trembling, dizziness, increased appetite, palpitations, nausea, fatigue, and weakness.
+Table 1 shows the most common adverse reactions associated with STARLIX.

 |Upper Respiratory Infection||8.1||10.5|